-Student Use of the Library
+Scholar Use of the Library

-- Copley Library Hours of Operation: Monday-Friday 8:00 am-4:00 pm - Students are allowed in the library before school, lunch or at the request of a teacher.
-Students must be working on an assignment or reading while in the library.
-Any disruptive behavior will not be tolerated and the student will be promptly asked to leave.
+- Copley Library Hours of Operation: Monday-Friday 8:00 am-4:00 pm - Scholars are allowed in the library before school, lunch or at the request of a teacher.
+Scholars must be working on an assignment or reading while in the library.
+Any disruptive behavior will not be tolerated and the scholar will be promptly asked to leave.
 No food or drinks are allowed in Copley Library.